Tucked away in Ireland’s most tranquil spots, you’ll find some of the finest and most luxurious spas in the world

 Our spas are sanctuaries of calm and pampering that combine the nourishment of the island’s natural resources, such as mineral-rich seaweeds, with cutting-edge treatments from around the world.
 Throw in a good dose of that famous Irish hospitality, and you have a spa getaway that is pretty much unforgettable.

 And it doesn’t stop there.
-It might have a monastic theme, but there’s nothing ascetic about Cloisters Spa in Kerry’s Muckross Park Hotel, which was anointed “Luxury Hotel Spa of the Year” by World Luxury Hotel Awards.
+It might have a monastic theme, but there’s nothing austere about Cloisters Spa in Kerry’s Muckross Park Hotel, which was anointed “Luxury Hotel Spa of the Year” by World Luxury Hotel Awards.

 The preferred Belfast relaxation-spot for countless VIPs including Tom Jones, Dolly Parton and the Irish Rugby Team, meanwhile, is the five-star Hastings Culloden Estate and Spa.

 The settings for these blissful breaks are also pretty special, and can range from an opulent castle dating back centuries to the very modern, super-glam boutique hotel.
 Take these two, for starters…

 The five-star Solis Lough Eske Castle spa in County Donegal is nestled into woodland along a lakeshore overlooked by a mountain range; or if you fancy something a bit more urban, the G Hotel is a five-star feast for the eyes designed by milliner Philip Treacy in the heart of Galway city – with an ESPA spa you just won’t want to leave.